Neymar, Mbappé fail to lead PSG to 1st CL title

-LISBON, Portugal (AP) — Paris Saint-Germain must go for yet another year without the top European club title after Neymar and Kylian Mbappé had lackluster performances in the Champions League final against Bayern Munich.
+PSG must go for yet another year without the Champions League title after lackluster performances by Neymar and Mbappé at the Stadium of Light.

-The French club’s biggest stars had disappointing showings in the 1-0 loss to Bayern at the Stadium of Light on Sunday, being unable to lead their club to the title in its first final appearance.
+The French team’s biggest stars had disappointing performances after helping PSG to reach the final of the top European club tournament for the first time.

-PSG paid big money to sign the duo in its bid to finally win the Champions League, but they were not decisive in the final.
+PSG paid big money to sign them in its bid to finally win the Champions League, but they couldn’t come through in the decisive game.

+“I’m proud because Neymar played another game where he showed his incredible ability and mentality,” PSG coach Thomas Tuchel said.
+“As for (Mbappé), it was tough because he had a big injury and missed a lot of training sessions.
+It’s a miracle he was with us.”

+The 21-year-old Mbappé entered the mini-tournament in Lisbon coming off an ankle injury.
+He missed the first half of the quarterfinals against Atalanta but had started in the semifinals and the final.

-Both failed to capitalize on first-half chances that could have changed the story of the game, and neither was effective in the second half when PSG needed to come back from a goal down.
+Both Mbappé and Neymar failed to capitalize on first-half chances that could have changed the story of the game, and neither was effective in the second half when PSG needed to come back from a goal down.

+“Over the last few weeks, we’ve shown everything that’s necessary to win every title,” PSG coach Thomas Tuchel said.
+“In football, you have to accept that in a match luck can play a big role.
+We had chances and didn’t score them, but we can’t say it’s anyone’s fault.”

 Mbappé had one of the best scoring opportunities just before halftime with a close-range shot from inside the area, but the ball was weakly struck for an easy save by Bayern goalkeeper Manuel Neuer.